IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 ph=circular(p) # POINTS TO PLOT DENSITY
 ```

-Then, we generate from a mixture of wrapped normal distributions with the following coefficients:
+Next, we generate data from a **mixture of wrapped normal distributions** with the following coefficients.

 ```r
 #Regression coeffients mixture